[Solved] How To Get Water Out Of Charging Port

 Keep Your Device In A Well-Ventilated Space

-Once you're done cleaning your phone's charging port, ensure the phone is placed in a well-ventilated area, not in the sun.
-Usually, the water inside the port will evaporate in a few hours.
+Once you're done cleaning your phone's charging port, place the phone in a well-ventilated area, not in the sun.
+The water inside the port may evaporate in a few hours, but deeper moisture can take much longer.

 Use Desiccants